eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ## Base Profiles

 Explorer for Endevor enables you to use Zowe CLI base profiles.
-To make your default base profile work in the extension, ensure that you specify such parameters as username, password, host, port, and rejectUnauthorized in the base profile.
-For more information, see [the Base Profile section](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#base-profiles) on Zowe Docs.
+To make your default base profile work in the extension, ensure that you specify such parameters as username, password, host, port, and `rejectUnauthorized` in the base profile.
+For more information about how base profiles work, see [the Base Profile](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#base-profiles) section on Zowe Docs.

-### Access Zowe API Mediation
+### Access Zowe API Mediation Layer

 The extension enables you to connect to Endevor Web Services that are integrated with the Zowe API Mediation Layer, using your existing base profile.
 Ensure that you log in to the Zowe API Mediation layer authentication service, using your credentials and edit your current Endevor location to include the API ML endpoint for Endevor Web Services.

 1. Navigate to Zowe Explorer.

-2. Right-click your profile in the tree and select the **Log in to Authentication Service** option.
+2. Right-click your profile in the Data Sets view and select the **Manage Profile** option.

-3. Enter your username and password when prompted.

-   Alternatively, you can authenticate to API ML, using the `zowe auth login apiml` Zowe CLI command.
-For more information about how to authenticate using the Zowe CLI command, see [Integrating with API Mediation Layer](https://docs.zowe.org/stable/user-guide/cli-using-integrating-apiml/#logging-in) on Zowe Docs.

-   Explorer for Endevor re-uses your authentication information from the API ML setup.
+3. Select the **Edit Profile** option from the drop-down menu.

-4. Open your team configuration file.
+   A team configuration file is opened.

-5. Add a new Endevor connection with the following properties:
+4. Add a new Endevor connection with the following properties:

    ```json
    {